Zhaoyi-Yan/Shift-Net_pytorch/README.md

 ## Train models
 - Download your own inpainting datasets.
+Just put all the train/test images in some folder (eg, ./xx/train/ , ./xx/test/), change `dataroot` in `options/base_options.py` to the that path, that is all.

 - Train a model:
 Please read this paragraph carefully before running the code.